 - The Fiesta is FREE.
 If you are going on site to Ashton Court, it’s free to get into.
 Unless you are arriving by car.

 - If you come on public transport, or approach on foot, there’s no charge.
 If you’ve never been to Bristol before, Ashton Court isn’t a family walk from Temple Meads station, or even the city centre.
-Use normal public transport, even the ferry, or, hooray, there’s a shuttle bus running every ten minutes, timetable here
+Use normal public transport, even the ferry, or, hooray, there’s a shuttle bus running every ten minutes

 - There are, fingers crossed, two flights per day, plus the night glow.
 So effectively three chances to see some really incredible sights up close.
 The insiders tip if you are going on site is to go to the morning flights, at 6am, especially if you’ve got kids.
 Quieter, maybe more reliable, and, honestly, utterly magical at that time of day

 - The site gets busy.
 It’s a family event but it’s also an iconic Bristol event, so expect crowds, teenagers and twenty-somethings having fun, loud music, booze, queues for loos, and all the good stuff a summer event brings.
-Don’t be naive about getting in and out – take a buggy if you have any doubts, or look at this:
+Don’t be naive about getting in and out – take a buggy if you have any doubts

 Where to watch if you’re not going up to Ashton Court